openpgp-pqc/draft-openpgp-pqc/draft-wussler-openpgp-pqc.md

  2. Parse the algorithm ID from `pkComposite`

- 3. Extract the `eccPublicKey` and `mlkemEncapsKey` component from the algorithm specific data encoded in `pkComposite` with the format specified in
+ 3. Extract the `eccPublicKey` and `mlkemPublicKey` component from the algorithm specific data encoded in `pkComposite` with the format specified in
     {{mlkem-ecc-key}}.